Is yoga good for riders?

 Photo credit: https: //myfitstation.com

-This exercise is excellent for working on your ability to get into your bubble when you are on horseback and free yourself from the gaze of others.
-Thus concentrated on your horse and yourself, you are ready to work in the best conditions and to be attentive to the messages sent by our horse.
+This exercise is excellent for working on your ability to put yourself in your own bubble when you're on horseback and free yourself from the gaze of others.
+By concentrating on your horse and yourself, you're ready to work in the best possible conditions and be attentive to the messages sent by our horse.

 See you soon for a new article,

-The Seaver Team 🙂
+The Seaver team 🙂

 [1]https://www.facebook.com/iamanequestrian/photos/a.2238165633176703/2270225906637342/?type=3&theater